 Of all the strange objects that exist in the Universe, black holes are without doubt the strangest.
-In 1971, Cygnus X-1, the first physical black hole ever discovered, may have moved black holes away from being thought of as purely theoretical phenomena, but nevertheless they still continue to maintain their mystery and hold an almost science fiction status.
+Before 1971, black holes were believed to be purely theoretical phenomena, but this perception was radically altered after astronomers detected Cygnus X-1, the first physical black hole ever discovered.

 1: How are black holes formed?